China's Xi renews pledges to open economy, cut tariffs this year

 While China has recently expressed optimism that the two sides would hammer out a trade deal, Chinese officials in recent days have said negotiations would be impossible under “current circumstances”.

-Additional reporting by Norihiko Shirouzu; Writing by Michael Martina; Editing by Robert Birsel and Sam Holmes
+Additional reporting by Norihiko Shirouzu and Shu Zhang; Writing by Michael Martina; Editing by Robert Birsel and Sam Holmes